Yippy284/YipTech/content/contact.md

 ### Get Started

 Don't let technology problems slow you down!
 Whether you need a simple device setup or complex troubleshooting, I'm here to help.
 Call or email me today for a consultation, and let's get your tech working the way it should.

-Your satisfaction is my priority – that's the YipTech promise!
+Obligation free quotes.
+Your satisfaction is my priority.